microsoft/promptflow/examples/flows/evaluation/eval-summarization/README.md

 This flow implements a reference-free automatic abstractive summarization evaluation across four dimensions: fluency, coherence, consistency, relevance.
 Each dimension uses a prompt to score a generated summary against the source document from which it was generated.
 Each dimension's prompt has been meta-evaluated against the [SummEval benchmark](https://arxiv.org/abs/2007.12626) and produces state-of-the-art scores in terms of correlation to expert human judgements.

 ## Introduction

 Provide a detailed description of the flow, including its components, inputs, outputs, and any dependencies.
 Explain how the flow works and what problem it solves.
 This section should give users a clear understanding of the flow's functionality and how it can be used. -- TODO remove this when done

 Abstractive summarization evaluation is hard problem for which many previous automatic methods have performed poorly in-terms of correlation with human judgements.
 Furthermore, human expert created ground truths for summarization are hard to obtain and also hard to compare automatically to generated summaries.
 Thus there is a need for effective automatic reference-free summarization evaluation in which a generated summary is evaluated with respect to the document it was generated for.

 This flow implements G-Eval for summarization evaluation that has been adopted from the [research paper](https://arxiv.org/abs/2303.16634) and associated [Github repository](https://github.com/nlpyang/geval).
-This method introduces a prompt based evaluation with GPT-4 for each of the 4 standard dimensions of summariation evaluation and shows state-of-the-art results from meta-evaluation against the [SummEval benchmark](https://arxiv.org/abs/2007.12626).
+This method introduces a prompt based evaluation with GPT-4 for each of the 4 standard dimensions of summarization evaluation and shows state-of-the-art results from meta-evaluation against the [SummEval benchmark](https://arxiv.org/abs/2007.12626).

 The 4 standard dimensions of summarization evaluation have been defined in prior research (see the SummEval paper for references) and a brief description of each is:

 - Coherence - the collective quality of all sentences in the summary, scored on 1-5 scale
 - Consistency - factual alignment between the summary and summarized source document, scored on a 1-5 scale
 - Fluency - the quality of individual sentences of the summary, scored on a 1-3 scale (note this is an implementation difference compared to the original definition which uses a 1-5 scale)